kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Max Quests Glitchless.md

 - 1 spam through the rest of the cutscenes.
 - Cast Burst of Speed, run to the cockpit and speak to Atton: 2,2,1,2,1
   - *If you have accidentally spoken to Atton at any point prior to this conversation, the dialog options may differ.*
 - Exit the Pazaak Menu, use the Galaxy Map and select Dantooine.
+(1 left)
-  - *Dantooine is one click of the keyboard left arrow.*
+  - *Dantooine is an instant travel.*

 ## Dantooine